pocket-id/website/docs/client-examples/dozzle.md

     - **PKCE:** `Enabled`

     Copy the **Client ID** and **Client Secret** values for use later.

+    You can leave the **Callback URL** blank to autofill on first login.

 2. Add the following to your existing Dozzle compose: